TayJiunYuan/write-now/README.md

 ReadAI is a service that uses Large Language Models to transcribe google meet recordings.
 It sends the transcription to the backend via Webhook, where is it further processed.

-## 📖 How to run developement locally
+## 📖 How to run development locally

 ### Frontend